 - Add the eggs and continue mixing.

-- Add the molasses and mix.
+- Next, add the molasses and mix.

-- (Unless you have a large mixer you will need to finish mixing the batter by hand.
+- Now, add the baking soda, cinnamon, ground ginger, cloves, flour and mix.
+(Unless you have a large mixer you will need to finish mixing the batter by hand.
 It will be very thick).

 - Roll into 1-1/2 inch balls.